jason-p-cress/Impact-Add-Maintenance-Window-API/README.md

 ... to add a one time window.

- The date/time/timezone are expected in accepted format and not validated.
+Note that the date/time/timezone are expected in accepted format and not validated.
 Therefore a MWM will be created with any format.
 See other examples below for day of week, day of month, and nth days:

+****Additional Examples****

 DAY OF WEEK:
 ```json